Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/2.2.Launch_by_Voice_Recognition/index.md

 # 2.2.
-Launch by Voice recognition
+Launch by Voice Recognition

 ## 1. Overview
 This chapter describes the launch of the SDL App by Voice Recognition (pushing Push To Talk (PTT) button).